bvarga/delphizmq/README.md

 * if poll returns ETERM the socket with the terminated context should be removed from the poll, and closed;
+* zmq_stopwatch_stop returns the correct value, but on program exit there's an exception.

 Copying
 =======